EaindrayFromEarth/My_First_Finance_App/README.md

 Note: This in first 8 hours.
 I will fully finish this project before this Saturday.

+If you liked it, Add a Star 🌟 to this 👆 Repository.

 <h1> Technologies Used</h1>

 - Asp.net core7, Mvc pattern, C#,